emilypx/appfair.github.io/index.md

 These releases can be browsed, searched, and installed using the macOS [App-Fair/App](https://github.com/App-Fair/App), which acts as the hub for discovering, researching, installing, and updating apps.

 The process is completely automated, instantaneous, and free.
-No registration or sign-up (other than a GitHub action) is required.
+Provided you have a free GitHubAccount, no additional registration, sign-up, or approval is required in order to start developing App Fair apps.

 ## The Structure of an App Fair app

 ### App Organization

 Your App is represented uniquely by a GitHub Organization, so the first step is to [create a new free organization](https://github.com/account/organizations/new).
 The organization name must be a two hyphen-separated words using only characters that are legal in URL paths.
-For example, the GitHub organization for **App Fair.app**, is [https://github.com/App-Fair/](https://github.com/App-Fair/).
+For example, the GitHub organization for the **App Fair.app** catalog browser application itself is [https://github.com/App-Fair/](https://github.com/App-Fair/).

-Your app organization can be structured however you want, and can have consist of a team of as few or as many as you like.
-You can manage multiple apps by creating multiple separate organizations.
+Your app organization can be structured however you want, and can consist of a team of as few or as many as you like.
+You can manage create and distribute multiple apps by creating multiple separate organizations.

 ### App Repository

 Once your organization is set up, you create your app's project by forking the [https://github.com/appfair/App](https://github.com/appfair/App) repository.
-This is a Swift project that contains the shell of a cross-platform SwiftUI app.
+This is a Swift project that contains the shell of a cross-platform SwiftUI app that you will use as your starting point.

 Your app will exist in a top-level repository named, simply, "App".

 It consists of a library, [Fair](https://github.com/appfair/Fair)

-## The App/Fair Release Process
+## The App Fair Integration Process

-## Creating an App

-## Updating an App
+When a pull request is submitted from your app's fork back to the origin repository at [https://github.com/appfair/App](https://github.com/appfair/App), the integration phase of the App Fair's `Fork-App-Integrate-Release` process is initiated.
+The PR will triggered a GitHub action ([pull_request_target](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#pull_request_target)) running on a macOS build host.
+The action will check out the PR and use the `fairtool` to validate the structure of the project and verify the status of the app's organization.
+It also verifies that the sandboxing requirements are met and that the project's `Package.swift` conforms to the integration requirements.
+Finally, it sets the "version" of the app to be the PR's commit hash, which provides visibility into the source that was used to build any version of the app.

+If validation passes, the PR will be built, packaged, signed for all the supported platforms.
+Once this is successful, the app is considered to be "integrated" and thus ready for release.
+See the [workflow file](https://github.com/appfair/App/blob/main/.github/workflows/release_pr.yml) for the exact details of the process.

+The pull request itself can remain open, and it can be later updated (or re-opened) when a new integration is requested.

-## App Customization
+## The App Fair Release Process

-### Colors

-### Icon

-## Restrictions & Requirements
+Any app that passes the integration process, and whose organization passes the validation requirements, is automatically deployed to the [appfair/App releases](https://github.com/appfair/App/releases).

+Once the app is releases, it will be visible and available for installation from the **App Fair.app** catalog for as long as the app's organization remains valid.

 ### App Restrictions

 ### Org Requirements

+In order for an organization's `/App` project to be visible in the **App Fair.app** catalog, it must be a public organization with at least one public member.
-Must have issues & discussions enabled, must be public & not archived, must have a repository (or redirection) named "App" which contains a fork of the [appfair/App](https://github.com/appfair/App) repository.
+The organization must have a repository (or redirection) named "App" (literally), which must be a fork of the [appfair/App](https://github.com/appfair/App) template repository.
+An addition, the repository must have issues & discussions enabled, and also must be public as well as not archived.

 ### Licensing

 The [appfair/App](https://github.com/appfair/App) repository is licensed under the GNU AGPL, which means that all forks of the project are also covered under that license.
-If you would like your app's code to be licensed differently, you can create a separate repository (either in the same Organization or a different) with another license of your choosing, and then reference that project from your `Package.swift` dependencies section.
-The App/Fair release process doesn't perform any validation of the licenses of any dependencies; it only requires that the license for the forked project itself remains unchanged, and that all the source files that act as inputs to the build process are available for inspection and analysis.
+If you would like your app's code to be licensed differently, you can create a separate repository (either in the same organization or elsewhere; it merely needs to be publicly available on GitHub) with another license of your choosing, and then reference the project(s) from your `Package.swift` dependencies section.
+The App/Fair release process doesn't perform any validation of the licenses of any Swift dependencies; it only requires that the license for the forked `/App` project itself remain unchanged, and that all the source files that act as inputs to the build process are available for inspection and analysis at the time of building.

 ### Sandboxing